 Do I have to wear a mask to go to the beach?

-No, as long as you are outside, on the beach, no mask is required.
+No, as long as you are outside, on the beach, and you can mantain distance from others, no mask is required.

 What about masks at restaurants or at a bar?

 You should wear a mask when entering a restaurant or bar.
 Once seated at your table you can remove the mask.
 If you dine outside, then no mask is required.
 All staff at restaurants and bars wear masks.

 Yes, children 10 and older must wear masks.

 From 28th Oct.
 2020 use of masks outdoors in public spaces is mandatory "whenever the physical distance recommended by health authorities proves impractical".
 If you're walking on an empty beach or street you don't have to wear a mask.
 However, you should have a mask with you, as should more people appear, and the recommended physical distancing is not possible, then you have to wear a mask.